nettyworth/lending-protocol/README.md

 3. **Contract verification fails**: Ensure you're using the correct Etherscan API key and that the contract code hasn't changed since deployment.

+4. **Whitelist issues**: Make sure the NFT collection and ERC20 token are whitelisted using the WhiteListCollection contract before attempting to create or accept loans.

+5. **Signature validation fails**: Ensure that the signature is correctly generated and matches the loan request or offer parameters.

+6. **Insufficient allowance**: When accepting loan offers or repaying loans, make sure the required ERC20 tokens have been approved for the NettyWorthProxy contract.

-For more help, please open an issue in the GitHub repository.
+For more help or to report issues, please open an issue in the GitHub repository: https://github.com/nettyworth/lending-protocol/issues